georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 ---
 extends: _layouts.post
 section: content
-title: How to login to multiple AWS accounts without getting crazy
+title: How to login to multiple AWS accounts without going crazy
 author: George Boot
 date: 2021-07-23
 description: In this blog post I will explain a super handy technique on how to organise access to multiple AWS accounts.